R3tr0BoiDX/smwc-browser/README.md

 **Will this break when they change SMW Central?**

 Depends, but very likely.
-If they just change the style, there should be no issue, and while its a little bit adaptive, the margin for error if they should change the HTML structure is very small.
+If they just change the style, there should be no issue, and while it's a bit adaptive, the margin for error if they should change the HTML structure is very small.
 But it hasn't really changed in a looong while, so fingers crossed!

 **I can't find my question!**